nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <br><br>

 # 3. GUI Layout <a id="3-gui-layout"></a>
+Contributed by: Hieu

-This section will explain the components of Wishful Shrinking's main window. <br><br>
+<br> This section will explain the components of Wishful Shrinking's main window. <br><br>

 The image below is a labeled diagram of each of Wishful Shrinking's components.<br><br>
    <img src="images/UiExplained.png" width="550" height="300">